 ECCU's customer base is located across the island of Ireland.
 This includes ILCU affiliates resident in Northern Ireland to which ECCU presently provides insurance services on a Freedom of Services basis, being regulated by the UK Financial Conduct Authority, ("FCA"), for conduct of business rules in respect of this tranche of business.
-ECCU's management team continues to monitor developments in respect of Brexit and began engagement with the UK's Prudential Regulation Authority, ("PRA"), during 2017 in order to position the company to continue to serve the UK resident cohort of credit unions following the UK's exit from the EU in 2019.
+ECCU's management team continues to monitor developments in respect of Brexit and has continued its engagement with the UK's Prudential Regulation Authority, ("PRA"), and FCA, during 2019 in order to position the company to continue to serve the UK resident cohort of ILCU affiliated credit unions following Brexit.

-The business has been successful over its 37 year history in providing cover to credit unions at best cost while ensuring they are not left with bad debts upon the untimely death of members with outstanding loans.
+The business has been successful over its 39 year history in providing cover to credit unions at best cost while ensuring they are not left with bad debts upon the untimely death of members with outstanding loans.
 It is stable and predictable.
 It exhibits an annual seasonality in Claims experience which sees peak Claims registered in the first half of the year but this rate declines as the year progresses.

-ECCU employs 13 personnel, 7 of whom transferred from the ILCU when ECCU took in-house its previously outsourced operations in 2013.
-These staff transferred on their current terms and conditions.
+ECCU employs 13 personnel, 6 of whom transferred from the ILCU when ECCU took in-house its previously outsourced operations in 2013.